3608 days. Still going.

 Jim also wrestled up last minute tickets to the Hoop-Dee-Doo Musical Review and Be Our Guest.

-Tonight we’re going to Mickey’s Backyard Bar-B-Que and tomorrow night to the free Campfire Sing-a-long and movie – Jim’s also trying for tickets to the Spirit of Aloha Dinner Show at the Polynesian Villiage, and I’ll bet he’s successful.
+Tonight we’re going to Mickey’s Backyard Bar-B-Que (closed in 2018) and tomorrow night to the free Campfire Sing-a-long and movie – Jim’s also trying for tickets to the Spirit of Aloha Dinner Show at the Polynesian Village, and I’ll bet he’s successful.

 Disney World - Fort Wilderness - Crockett's Tavern